BishoySedra/Instapay_microservices/README.md

 ## 📁 Environment Variables

-Set the following variables in the appropriate `.env` files:
+Set the following variables in the appropriate `.env` file:

 ```
 # MongoDB URIs